OfficeDev/MS-Graph-Data-Connect/Intro-to-Euclid.md

-Overview: Euclid - Office 365 - Developers
+# Overview: Euclid - Office 365 - Developers
 ======================

-Using Azure analytics with Office 365 data to build thousands of intelligent applications
+*Using Azure analytics with Office 365 data to build thousands of intelligent applications*

-**Introduction**
+## Introduction

 Euclid brings Office 365 data and Azure resources to developers through a core data pipeline.
-This enables them to easily build intelligent applications with Microsoft’s most valuable data and best development tools, all within the Microsoft secure cloud.
+This enables them to easily build intelligent applications with Microsoft's most valuable data and best development tools, all within the Microsoft secure cloud.

 Productivity is the one topic that all businesses are interested in